Was ist die Volumetrics-Diät und sollten Sie sie ausprobieren?

 Barham-Coppola does not recommend following this approach long-term.
 She raises concerns about its potential impact on your health over time and cautions that it could contribute to disordered eating patterns and feelings of social isolation.

 “Following the diet long-term may reduce your intake of fat-soluble vitamins,” she says.
-“This includes the ever-important vitamin D, which so many people in the UK are already deficient in.”
+“This includes the ever-important Vitamin D, which so many people in the UK are already deficient in.”

 Barham-Coppola adds that strict limitation on oils and fats overlooks: